stefanodalessio/ste/content/index.md

 If you want to hear some old music, there's an unmaintained **[SOUNDCLOUD](https://soundcloud.com/stefanodalessio)** page of mine.

-If you want to connect via social media, i am experimenting with Mastodon [@ste@tldr.nettime.org](https://%40ste@tldr.nettime.org), Bluesky [@stefanodalessio.bsky.social](https://bsky.app/profile/stefanodalessio.bsky.social), Pixelfed [@stefanodalessio](https://pixelfed.social/stefanodalessio).
+If you want to connect via socials, I'm experimenting with [Mastodon](https://%40ste@tldr.nettime.org), [Bluesky](https://bsky.app/profile/stefanodalessio.bsky.social), [Pixelfed](https://pixelfed.social/stefanodalessio).
 I also have two meta accounts on [instagram](https://www.instagram.com/stfndlss/) and [facebook](https://www.facebook.com/stedalessio) but I am looking forward to not using them anymore.

 ---